La Chaux-de-Fonds

 The city was founded in 1656.
-Its growth and prosperity is mainly bound up with the watch-making industry.
+Its growth and prosperity are mainly bound up with watchmaking.
 It is the most important centre of the watch-making industry in the area known as the Watch Valley.
-Partially destroyed by a fire in 1794, La Chaux-de-Fonds was rebuilt following a grid street plan, which was and is still original among Swiss cities, the only exception being the easternmost section of the city, which was spared by the fire.
-This creates an interesting and obvious transition from the old section to the newer section.
-The roads in the original section are very narrow and winding, which then open up to the grid pattern near the town square.
-The famous architect Le Corbusier, the writer Blaise Cendrars and the carmaker Louis Chevrolet were born there.
+Partially destroyed by a fire in 1794, La Chaux-de-Fonds was rebuilt following a grid street plan, which was and is still unique among Swiss cities, the only exception being the easternmost section of the city, which was spared by the fire.
+It creates an exciting and obvious transition from the old section to the newer section.
+The roads in the original section are very narrow and winding and open to the grid pattern near the town square.
+The famous architect Le Corbusier, the mathematician Armand Borel, the writer Blaise Cendrars, and the carmaker Louis Chevrolet were born there.
 La Chaux-de-Fonds is a renowned centre of Art Nouveau.

 In 2009, La Chaux-de-Fonds and Le Locle, its sister city, were jointly awarded UNESCO World Heritage status for their exceptional universal value.

 UNESCO World Heritage Sites

 The watch-making cities of La Chaux-de-Fonds and Le Locle have jointly received recognition from UNESCO for their exceptional universal value.

-The Site's planning consists of two small cities located close to each other in the mountainous environment of the Swiss Jura.
-Due to the altitude (1000 m) and the lack of water (porous sandstone underground), the land is ill-suited to farming.
+The Site's planning consists of two small towns located close to each other in the mountainous environment of the Swiss Jura.
+Owing to the altitude (1000 m) and the lack of water (porous sandstone underground), the land is ill-suited to farming.
 Planning and buildings reflect the watch-making artisans' need for rational organization.
 Rebuilt in the early 19th century, after extensive fires, both towns owe their survival to the manufacturing and exports of watches, to which, in the 20th century, was added the minute micromechanical industry.